From Fontainebleau-Forêt to Bois-le-Roi following the blue trails.

 Description of the walk

-Starting point and access: Fontainebleau-Forêt stop.
+Starting point and access: Fontainebleau-Forêt station.

-- Transilien - Line R, on the section between Paris-Lyon and Montargis (the stop is located between the Bois-le-Roi and Fontainebleau-Avon stations).
+- Transilien - Line R, on the section between Paris-Lyon and Montargis (the stop is located between Bois-le-Roi and Fontainebleau-Avon stations).

-~ There is no service on weekdays.
+~ It is not served on weekdays.

 Blue signposting